digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ↓ Maintains
 **Accessibility, Preservation**

-If these relationships are not maintained, the result is obsolescence, inaccessibility, data loss
+If these relationships are not maintained, the result is obsolescence, inaccessibility, data loss.

 <!--